mxstbr/mxstbr.com/src/pages/problems.md

 Docker _kind of_ solves this, but it's really optimized for production usage.
 It makes a lot of common development tasks unbearably slow. (e.g. installing dependencies, watching files, syncing files from host to volume, etc.) You have to remember to execute commands in the container (`docker-compose exec app yarn add package`). etc.etc.

-Fundamentally, Docker is the wrong tool for the job — like using sharp scissors to hammer in a nail.
-If the scissors are made of diamond, it'll still work fine — but it could work a lot better.
+Fundamentally, Docker is the wrong tool for the job.
+It works, but it's far from ideal.

-docker-compose, on the other hand, is really nice for the most part.

-One command to start/stop the local development environment which'll work on any operating system — fantastic!
+docker-compose though is really nice: One command to start/stop the local development environment which'll work on any operating system?!
+Fantastic!

 Is there a way to get the benefits of Docker (-compose) in a lighter-weight package optimized for development?

 ## Browser DevTools are optimized for debugging, not for development, and are too generic

 Browser devtools are a jack of all trades, master of none.
 They're fine, but they could be much more specific to _my_ app and setup.

 ui-devtools.com is a great example of "DevTools specific to my stack" and makes for a fantastic development experience.